 Krook-Magnuson et al (2011) Ivy and neurogliaform interneurons are a major target of μ-opioid receptor modulation.
 J Neurosci 31 14861 PMID: 22016519

 Schuster et al (2015) Ligand requirements for involvement of PKCη in synergistic analgesic interactions between spinal μ and δ opioid receptors.
 Arthritis Res Ther 172 642 PMID: 24827408

 Do you know of a great paper that uses [D-Ala2]-Deltorphin II from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area